What makes Better World Ed unique?

 There are many organizations that focus on Social Emotional Learning.
 And many that focus on real-world global understanding.
 And many focused on Project Based Learning.
 And many focused on Culturally Responsive Teaching.
 And many that focus on making academic learning more engaging.
 There are many orgs doing many amazing things.

 Better World Ed exists to weave it all together in a natural, organic, magical, human way.

 Here are some examples from CASEL as a primer to learn more about the SEL aspect of things!
 We also name some organizations in our Education and Teaching modules from our Global Literacy Deep Dives, and will be adding many more as we grow this year.

-There are also a lot of organizations focused on non-cognitive skills, character development, 21st century skills, global learning, mindfulness, experiential learning, project based learning, and many other concepts that help to broaden the focus of school beyond strictly focusing on academic skills, outcomes, and test scores.
-We deeply respect Facing History and Ourselves, Teaching Tolerance, and EL Education to name a few.
+There are also a lot of organizations focused on non-cognitive skills, character development, 21st century skills, global learning, mindfulness, experiential learning, project based learning, social justice education, and many other concepts that help to broaden the focus of school beyond strictly focusing on academic skills, outcomes, and test scores.
+We deeply respect Facing History and Ourselves, Learning For Justice, and EL Education to name a few.

 We don't see anyone in this landscape as a competitor or as less awesome or something like that, though.
 We get asked why not all the time.
 It's just nearly impossible to feel that way.
 There's not really much more of an explanation there.
 Anyone working towards building a more empathetic, kind, mindful, critically aware, creative, collaborative humanity is a winner in our book.